The Endowment for a Hunger-Free Future

 Among the many lessons learned recently, organizations like ours and the broader hunger-relief network must be resourced to tackle the biggest and most urgent needs within our communities.
 As such, we’ve created an endowment to ensure resources are available to:

 Meet the increased need for years to come:

 Meet the increased demand for food assistance through the COVID crisis, the recovery, and beyond.

-Closing the racial hunger divide
+Distribute fairly closing the racial hunger divide:

 Innovate to distribute food fairly, tackling the unjust reality that families of color and Indigenous communities are at least twice as likely to experience hunger.